 But first – what do you want to offer?
 In other words, what do you want to help others with?
 Graphic design?
 Blog management?
 Email management?

-If you’re not sure where to start, check out this incredible list of 150+ virtual assistant services!
+If you’re not sure where to start, check out this workbook with a list of 150+ virtual assistant services you can offer!

-It has just about every service you could think of, and more, compiled into 8 pages.
+It has just about every service you could think of – and more!
 Definitely worth checking out if you’re confused on what exactly a virtual assistant can offer and help with.

 Next step after you’ve picked out your main services is to create a ‘work with me’ page.